Dog stretching

 The downward-facing dog poses from yoga is known as the praying position for dogs who most often are struggling with pancreatitis.
 This is a purposeful dog stretch and may also attribute its effects as admitted to frequently in yoga classes.

 Bloat is a condition that results when stomach gasses build up, causing the abdomen to stretch and push up against the surrounding internal organs.
-You can check this yourself if you notice your dog frequently stretching this way.
+You can check this yourself if your dog frequently stretches this way.

 Observe your dog.
 Does his stomach seem overly round?
 Can you hear gurgling sounds?
 Is your dog’s tummy warm to the touch?
 Is he drooling excessively?
-These may all be signs of canine bloat, a condition that can be fatal if not treated in time.
+These may all be signs of canine bloat, which can be fatal if not treated in time.

 Dogs also use the prayer position to stretch out the digestive cavity and take the pressure off the abdomen.
 Pancreatitis is the result of painful inflammation of the pancreas.
 It is not a condition to take lightly.
 It requires veterinary attention.